wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 corresponding data array entry, then both the data and directory entry should be evicted, in addition to any upper level sharers or owner.

+When a data array entry is invalidated, however, the directory entry does not have to be evicted, if eviction of the directory entry would cause further inclusion evictions from the upper level.
+This is the scenario where the non-inclusive cache becomes truly non-inclusive.
+Normal accesses and write backs from the upper level still go through the cache, and they always cause a data block to be allocated, unlike some non-inclusive designs where blocks could bypass a non-inclusive cache.